Skip to content

 Works Alongside Existing Tools

-Run Prettier for base formatting, this plugin for structural formatting, and your existing plugins for logic and best practices.
+Run your formatter for base whitespace, this plugin for structural formatting, and your existing plugins for logic and best practices.
 They complement each other.

 Next Steps